Sprint (running): History

-The Ancient Olympic Games were begun in 776 B.C.
+The Ancient Olympic Games were begun in 776 BC.
 The first 13 editions featured only one event—the stadion race, which was a sprinting race from one end of the stadium to the other.
 The Diaulos (Δίαυλος, "double pipe") was a double-stadion race, c.
 400 m, introduced in the 14th Olympiad of the ancient Olympic Games (724 BC).

 Sprinting, and sprint training, in Ancient Greece emphasised the need to be as light-footed as possible while also ensuring that the foot was placed stably.
 The contemporary Hellenised, Syrian writer Lucian, in his treatise Anachasis, or Athletics, states that:

 Furthermore, we train them to be good runners, habituating them to hold out for a long distance, and also making them light-footed for extreme speed in a short distance.
 And the running is not done on hard, resisting ground but in deep sand, where it is not easy to plant one's foot solidly or to get a purchase with it, since it slips from under one as the sand gives way beneath it.
 We also train them to jump a ditch, if need be, or any other obstacle, even carrying lead weights as large as they can grasp.

 Training in heavy sand helped the sprinters to develop their technique.
 As the sand could move awkwardly when they placed their feet it meant that they were in danger of losing their sense of balance.
 Therefore they had to place their feet more lightly and carefully in order to avoid this happening.
 With continued practice this developed their ability to be as light-footed and as sure-footed as possible.
 Jump training, with and without weights, were methods used to develop the light-footedness and explosive power of sprinters and other athletes.

 In the middle-ages sprint races were referred to as foot-races.
 They were a popular pastime and considered to be a worthy pursuit especially for males raised in military professions.
 Writing in 1801, the sports writer Joseph Strutt stated 'There is no other exercise that has more uniformly met the approbation of authors than running.
 In the middle-ages, foot-racing was considered as an essential part of a young man's education, especially if he was the son of a man of rank, and brought up in a military profession.'

 In America in 1691, Sir Francis Nicholson hosted a Virginia athletic games which involved foot-races among its events.
 These races were partly based on a practice from Britain where aristocrats would race their footmen against each other for entertainment.
 As betting became more a part of the races, professional runners began to increasingly emerge.